Alaska Drunk Driving Attorney - Anchorage DWI Defense Lawyers

 The revocation is initiated on the date of the arrest by the officer serving a copy of a "Notice And Order Of Revocation" on the driver.
-From the time that this documents is served on the driver, the driver has 7 days to request an Administrative Review/Hearing of the revocation.
-A person who contests the revocation by filing a request for a hearing within 7 days after the Notice And Order Of Revocation is given to the driver, may be successful in preventing the DMV from revoking his license.
+From the time that this document is served on the driver, the driver has 7 days to request an Administrative Review/Hearing of the revocation.
+A person who contests the revocation by filing a request for a hearing within 7 days after the Notice And Order Of Revocation is given to the driver, may be successful in preventing the DMV from revoking his or her license.
 If the driver does not request a hearing within 7 days, the license revocation will go into effect the following day, by default, and the driver will not have an opportunity to contest the revocation period.

 The request for hearing must be made within seven (7) days of the date you receive the Notice And Order Of Revocation.
 The driver should state the grounds for his/her request.
 An attorney's assistance will be helpful to set forth all of the available grounds.
 There may be many issues raised in an Administrative Review/Hearing.